Isetta-Team/Isetta-Website-Raw/docs/glossary.md

 **Type trait**- defines a compile-time templated-base interface to query or modify the properties of types, for more see [type support](https://en.cppreference.com/w/cpp/types). [↩](/interviews/JeffPreshing-interview/#fnref:3)

 **Typecasting**- also known as type conversion, this is a method of changing one data type to another.
 It helps ensure that variables are processed correctly by functions, but can also be dangerous with the way they handle the conversion. [↩](/blogs/week-7/#fnref:352252)

+**Uncanny valley**- an effect where non-human audio/visual simulations attempt to closely mimic humans that isn’t perfectly realistic or convincing, causing an unsettling feeling. [↩](/interviews/JeetShroff-FlorianStrauss-interview/#fnref:2)

 **UNIX**- a family of multitasking, multiuser operating systems that derive from the original AT&T Unix, originally developed at Ken Thompson, Dennis Ritchie, and others at Bell Labs.
 It's main comparable is Microsoft's DOS, which is mono-task and monouser. [↩](/interviews/ArasPranckevicius-interview/#fnref:2)